Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Assign user to user group

 Assigning users to a user group is necessary to activate a user on a current instance.
 A user that is not assigned any group, is not active in the instance.
-This means in reverse, you have to remove a user from all groups on an instance to deactivate him or her.
+This means in reverse, you must remove a user from all groups on an instance to deactivate him or her.

 ## Prerequisite

 - You have admin rights
 - The user groups are already created.
-For detailed information, see [Create user group](../AdministratingCore1/03_ManageGroups.md#create-user-group "Create user group")
+For detailed information, see [Create user group](../AdministratingCore1/03_ManageGroups.md#create-user-group "Create user group").

 ## Procedure